History of Qatar: Bahraini–Saudi contention

-Desiring to keep surveillance over the proceedings of the Wahhabi, Bahrain stationed a government official named Abdullah bin Ahmad Al-Khalifa on the coast of Qatar as early as 1833.
-Turning against the Bahrainis, he instigated the people of Al Huwailah to revolt against the Al Khalifa and open up a correspondence with the Wahhabi in 1835.
+Desiring to keep surveillance over the proceedings of the Wahhabis, Bahrain stationed a government official named Abdullah bin Ahmad Al-Khalifa on the coast of Qatar as early as 1833.
+Turning against the Bahrainis, he instigated the people of Al Huwailah to revolt against the Al Khalifa and open up a correspondence with the Wahhabis in 1835.
 Shortly after the revolt, a peace agreement was signed by both parties under the mediation of the son of the Sultan of Muscat.
-As part of the stipulations, Al Huwailah was demolished and its residents were removed to Bahrain.
-Nephews of Abdullah bin Ahmed almost immediately violated the agreement when they incited members of the Al Kuwari tribe to attack Al Huwailah, however.
+As part of the stipulations, Al Huwailah was demolished and its residents were moved to Bahrain.
+However, nephews of Abdullah bin Ahmed almost immediately violated the agreement when they incited members of the Al Kuwari tribe to attack Al Huwailah.

 Residents of the peninsula were susceptible to skirmishes between the forces of the sheikh of Bahrain and the Egyptian military commander of Al-Hasa.
-At the end of 1839 or beginning of 1840, the governor of Al-Hasa dispatched troops to lay waste to Qatar following the refusal of the Al Nuaim tribe of Zubarah to pay the demanded tribute.
+At the end of 1839 or the beginning of 1840, the governor of Al-Hasa dispatched troops to lay waste to Qatar following the refusal of the Na'im tribe of Zubarah to pay the demanded tribute.
 The assassination of a governor in Hofuf prematurely ended the expedition before the forces could reach the country.

-In 1847, Abdullah bin Ahmed Al Khalifa and a Qatari chief named Isa bin Tarif formed a coalition against Mohammed bin Khalifa, the ruler of Bahrain.
+In 1847, Abdullah bin Ahmed Al Khalifa and a Qatari chief named Isa bin Tarif formed a coalition against Muhammad bin Khalifa, the ruler of Bahrain.
 In November, bin Khalifa landed in Al Khor with 500 troops and military support from the governors of Qatif and Al-Hasa.
 The opposition forces numbered 600 troops and were led by bin Tarif.
 On 17 November, a decisive battle, which came to be known as the Battle of Fuwayrit, took place between the coalition forces and the Bahraini forces.
 The coalition forces were defeated after bin Tarif and eighty of his men were killed.
 After he defeated the resistance troop, bin Khalifa demolished Al Bidda and moved its inhabitants to Bahrain.
 He sent his brother, Ali bin Khalifa, as an envoy to Al Bidda.
 However, he did not exercise any administrative powers, and local tribal leaders remained responsible for the internal affairs of Qatar.